google/eng-edu/ml/cc/README.md

         gcr.io/cloud-datalab/datalab:local
     ```

-3. Load https://localhost:8081/ in your web browser.
+4. Load https://localhost:8081/ in your web browser.

-4. You should now have a local Datalab instance running in your browser.
+5. You should now have a local Datalab instance running in your browser.
 Click
     the Home icon to navigate to your home directory:

     ![Datalab home button](img/datalab_navigation.png)

-5. Navigate to the folder with your exercises.
-Click on an .ipynb exercise to
+6. Navigate to the folder with your exercises (the location where you unzipped
-    run it.
+    the files in Step #2).
+Click on an .ipynb exercise to run it.

 ## Running Datalab on Google Cloud